ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 ![empty collection](img/add-verse-1.png)
 </div>

 Follow the directions and click the **+** button in the top right.
-That will show you the Add Verse page like below:
+That will show you the Add Verse page:

 <div class="bordered-image">